 What kind of job do I want to do?

 Some people are lucky, and they know from a young age what they want to be when they grow up, but that’s not the case for the majority of graduates, says Wendy Jones, a Halifax-based career coach at wendyjonescoaching.ca.
 “Most graduates are seeking a way to make a living that has, in the beginning, at least some modest degree of personal and professional fulfillment.”

 Take action: The more focused you can be as to what type of position would be a good fit for you, the better.
 Apply for jobs that excite you.
 “I’m not suggesting to only apply for your dream job, but I’m inviting you to at least get clear with yourself as to what type of job/sector/industry gets you pumped.
 That’s your goal!”
 Jones says.

 A good place to start is to write out a list of the challenges and opportunities you care about in the world, advises Rebecca Beaton, a Vancouver-based career coach at rebeccabeaton.com.
 “Do you care about the challenge of climate change?
 You might want to consider the renewable energy industry.
 Do you get excited about video games?
-You might want to consider working in virtual reality.”
+You might want to consider working in virtual reality" or in other computer science jobs.
 Taking an inventory of any products or services you use and love can also lend insight towards the type of industry you want to work in.

 What are my must-haves in my first job?